craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+# Jan 23, 2019
+* In vim, use `d0` to delete content to the left of the cursor.

 # Jan 22, 2020
 * Oberlin has a concise, but helpful [section](https://www.cs.oberlin.edu/~kuperman/help/vim/home.html) dedicated to Vim tips and tricks.